DavidAJohnston/DecentralizedApplications/README.md

 The purpose of a token is to allow access to a computer application.
 For example, an individual must own a number of bitcoins in order to be able to perform any transaction on the Bitcoin network.
-Tokens in DApps do not represent any underlying asset, they do not give rights to a dividend, and no equity is represented through them.
-Although the value of a DApp token may increase or decrease over time, tokens are not equity securities.
+Tokens in Dapps do not represent any underlying asset, they do not give rights to a dividend, and no equity is represented through them.
+Although the value of a Dapp token may increase or decrease over time, tokens are not equity securities.

 ### How do tokens get distributed?

-There are several ways by which the tokens of a DApp may be distributed:
+There are several ways by which the tokens of a Dapp may be distributed:

-1. Crowd-sale tokens: An initial one-time sale of tokens is a common way to initially fund a DApp.
+1. Crowd-sale tokens: An initial one-time sale of tokens is a common way to initially fund a Dapp.
 The funds raised from such a crowd-sale should be controlled by an entity that is independent of the founders, commonly a Foundation.